 As the second-largest country in the world, spanning over six different time zones, Canada offers a wealth of prospects and attributes that are simply unparalleled.
 Think multicultural communities with a vivacious culture, a thriving economy, exceptional health care, and education systems, all set against the cool backdrop of towering snow-covered mountains, bounteous lakes, endless landscapes, and jagged coastlines.
 But, before you book that flight, let's take a look at all things Canadian and the top 10 reasons why you should move to Canada.

 The Northern Lights or aurora borealis is one of the most awe-inspiring sights that you will observe in your lifetime.
-It is a spectacular celestial display of vibrant colours strewn across the northern sky.
-Some of the best places to view the northern lights are Yukon, Saskatchewan, Alberta, Nunavut and The Northwest Territories.
+It is a spectacular celestial display of vibrant colors strewn across the northern sky.
+Some of the best places to view the northern lights are Yukon, Saskatchewan, Alberta, Nunavut, and The Northwest Territories.